dorelljames/wpreactandbeyond-productcatalog/README.md

 Once again, let's try to understand what's going on here.

-1. `import { useQuery } from "@apollo/react-hooks";` - We'll have to use this function later to begin fetching our data from WordPress.
+1. `import { useQuery } from "@apollo/react-hooks";` - Importing `useQuery` to allow us to fetch our data easily from our WordPress GraphQL endpoint.

 2.`import { gql } from "apollo-boost";` - We imported `gql` to allow us to parse our JavaScript template into GraphQL query strings of the standard GraphQL AST.